Mohammedaill/docs/articles/libraries/auth0-swift/touchid-authentication.md

 credentialsManager.enableBiometrics(withTitle: "Touch ID / Face ID Login")
 ```

-We also strongly recommend that you add the [NSFaceIDUsageDescription](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW75) setting to your project's `Info.plist` to display a reason for using Face ID.
+We strongly recommend that you add the [NSFaceIDUsageDescription](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW75) setting to your project's `Info.plist` to display a reason for using Face ID.
 In some cases, if you do not provide a description string and the user attempts Face ID authentication, the user's attempt may fail.

 ```xml
 ...